Arctic cold sets records in eastern United States

 | WASHINGTON

-WASHINGTON The eastern and central United States were plunged into a deep freeze on Tuesday, with record low temperatures in the wake of a deadly storm expected to moderate in coming days.
+WASHINGTON The eastern and central United States were gripped by a deep freeze on Tuesday, with record low temperatures in the wake of a deadly storm expected to moderate in the coming days.

-The late-winter storm left behind frigid temperatures after pushing freezing rain, sleet and snow from the Mississippi Valley to the Atlantic and Gulf coasts.
+The late-winter storm left behind frigid temperatures after pushing freezing rain and snow from the Mississippi Valley to the Atlantic coast on Monday.

-Temperatures this week will be "below average east of the Rockies, as it has been for a good part of the winter," said Bob Oravec, a National Weather Service meteorologist in College Park, Maryland.
+"Tuesday will likely be the coldest morning from New York City to Washington, D.C., until next winter," the AccuWeather forecasting service said.

-Baltimore; Scranton, Pennsylvania; Morgantown, West Virginia; Zanesville, Ohio; and Flint, Michigan all set or tied record lows.
+Temperatures across the eastern and central United States were about 30 Fahrenheit (15 Celsius) below normal, it said.

-The latest in a series of arctic weather systems to grip the winter-weary eastern United States, the cold front stretched from the Canadian border to southern Texas, where freezing rain was forecast.
+Baltimore Washington International Airport posted 4 F (minus-15.5 C), breaking a record for March set in 1873, it said.

-Arkansas Governor Mike Beebe called National Guard units to help rescue motorists stranded on icy Interstate 40 in the eastern part of the state.
-The storm dumped snow, sleet and freezing rain on much of Arkansas late on Sunday, leaving it nearly paralyzed.
+The latest in a series of Arctic weather systems to grip the winter-weary eastern United States, the cold front stretched from the Canadian border to deep into Texas, where a winter storm warning was in effect.

 The severe cold and icy roads prompted the federal government to open its Washington offices with a two-hour delay after being closed on Monday.
 Schools, colleges and local governments throughout the region were closed or opening late.